Cheikh Anta Diop: Career

-Diop served as a member of the UNESCO International Scientific Committee for the Drafting of a General History of Africa in 1971 and wrote the opening chapter about the origins of the ancient Egyptians in the UNESCO General History of Africa.
+Diop served as a member of the UNESCO International Scientific Committee for the Drafting of a General History of Africa in 1971 and wrote the opening chapter about the origins of the ancient Egyptians in the UNESCO General History of Africa (GHA).
 In this chapter, he presented anthropological and historical evidence in support of his hypothesis that Ancient Egyptians had a close genetic affinity with Sub-Saharan African ethnic groups, including a shared B blood group between modern Egyptians and West Africans, "negroid" bodily proportions in ancient Egyptian art and mummies, microscopic analysis of melanin levels in mummies from the laboratory of the Musée de L'Homme in Paris, primary accounts of Greek historians, and shared cultural linkages between Egypt and Africa in areas of totemism and cosmology.
 At the symposium Diop's conclusions were met with an array of responses, from strong objections to enthusiastic support.

+Specific areas of disagreement at the 1974 symposium related to his hypothesis that earliest Nile Valley population were ethnically homogeneous from the Neolithic times to the Persian invasion and the valley was populated uniformly by a movement of black people from south to north.
+In the view of Egyptian scholar and editor of GHA Volume II, Gamal Mohktar, while acknowledging that Upper Egypt and Nubia held "similar ethnic composition" with comparable material cultures, found it highly doubtful that the earliest inhabitants who introduced civilization into the Nile Valley "ever belonged to one single, pure race".
+Several other participants at the symposium adhered to the view that the earliest population in Egypt largely originated in the Sahara but featured people from south and north of the region that were differentiated by their colour.

 Reception

 Diop's work has been both extensively praised and extensively criticized by a variety of scholars.